buymeasoda/refdocs/git.md

 Check out a single file from another branch into the current branch

 	git checkout <otherbranch> <file>

+## Rebase branch

+Rebase takes the current branch, sets it to state of the target branch specified, the 'replays' all the branch change sets over the top.

+	git rebase master

 ## Create and manage tags